 - All road surface and drainage maintenance is completed using a grader. - Grader operators work with the existing profile and drainage.
-They generally 'eye in' levels, falls and depths. - The pavement, shoulders, table drains, and batters are routinely graded during maintenance. - Diversion drains (turn-out or cut-off drains) are extensively used at regular intervals to divert water out of table drains and move the stormwater away from the road pavement regardless of the outfall or the receiving environment. - Unsuitable material and vegetation is usually pushed off to the side of the road and drainage corridor.
-Over time this practice forms a vegetated bund running parallel to the road, with drains and batters cleared of vegetation regularly. - Vegetation on road batters is managed by removal with a grader as it is assumed to be the easiest way to manage vegetation since a grader is already on site.
-Most often the result is a bare earth formation 12-18 m across the road width and associated verges, batters, and drains following road maintenance and in some cases at the start of each wet season. - Drain depth and shape varies based on the topography.
-Cross sectional shape can vary from a V-drain to a dish-shaped spoon-drain.
-In flat country, dish shaped spoon drains < 150 mm depth can be common.
+They generally 'eye in' levels, falls and depths. - The pavement, shoulders, table drains and batters are routinely graded for maintenance during heavy formation grading.
+In some instances, drain and batter reshaping may also be associated with medium formation grading38. - Diversion drains (turn-out or cut-off drains) are extensively used at regular intervals to divert water out of table drains and move the stormwater away from the road pavement regardless of the outfall or the receiving environment. - Unsuitable material and vegetation are usually pushed off to the side of the road and drainage corridor.
+Over time, this practice forms a vegetated bund running parallel to the road, with drains and batters cleared of vegetation regularly.

+- Vegetation on road batters is managed by removal with a grader, as it is assumed to be the easiest way to manage vegetation since a grader is already on-site.
+Most often, the result is a bare earth formation 12-18 m across the road width and associated verges, batters and drains following road maintenance, and in some cases at the start of each wet season. - Drain depth and shape varies based on the topography.
+Cross-sectional shape can vary from a V-drain to a dish-shaped spoon-drain.
+In flat country, dish-shaped spoon-drains < 150 mm depth can be common.
 Drains less than 300 mm deep generally result in poor pavement drainage outcomes.

-Noted below are some erosion control practices that Council road maintenance teams do not normally implement:
+Noted below are some erosion control practices that council road maintenance teams do not normally implement:

-- Flat bottom drains - These can be difficult for grader operators to cut and shape. - Soil binding polymers or hydromulch. - Check dams and rock chutes in steeper drains. - Rock protection in eroding drains. - Maintain vegetation linings in drains and on batters. - Erosion protection at stream crossings. - Gully erosion control at the outfall of diversion drains - Rock mulch to batters.
+- Flat bottom drains - these can be difficult for grader operators to cut and shape. - Soil binding polymers or hydromulch. - Check dams and rock chutes in steeper drains. - Rock protection in eroding drains. - Maintain vegetation linings in drains and on batters. - Erosion protection at stream crossings. - Gully erosion control at the outfall of diversion drains. - Rock mulch to batters.